-Women are constantly told to shrink ourselves for men, never to push ourselves too much lest we upset them.
+Women are constantly told to shrink themselves for men, never to push themselves too much lest we upset them.
 To never upset a man's ego, but always serve as an accessory to their success.
 When a woman is too ambitious, society tells her that she runs the risk of not finding a suitable mate.
-We have really been shaken to the core out here, believing that the only way for us to hold onto a man is by stroking HIS ego, supporting HIS dreams, and never work hard and celebrate the fruits of your labor.
-That ultimately men are intimidated by a successful woman.
+We have really been shaken to the core out here, believing that the only way for us to hold onto a man is by stroking HIS ego, supporting HIS dreams, and never working hard and celebrating the fruits of our labor.
+That ultimately men are intimidated by successful women.

 And I had to ask, "Uh, so what?"

 The narrative that women can't be strong or ambitious is such an old stereotype that has to end, especially amongst Black women, where we already feel the dating pool to be small.
 I wasn't about to let a man dictate my worth or my happiness or force me to put aside my personal ambition solely to keep him happy, especially when I felt like he could be doing more to achieve his goals.
 At the end of the day, iron is supposed to sharpen iron, so why would I not want a partner who saw the fire in me and, instead of trying to blow the flame out, decided to add more fuel?

 When you really work on yourself and decide that you will pursue everything you want in life regardless of how another person feels, the universe conspires to support you by sending the right people in your life.